unrealircd/unrealircd-rpc-php/README.md

     foreach ($channels as $channel)
         echo "Channel $channel->name ($channel->num_users user[s])\n";
 ```
-And then run it on the command line with `php src/rpctest.php`
+Then, run it on the command line with `php src/rpctest.php`

 If the example does not work, then make sure you have configured your
 UnrealIRCd correctly, with the same API username and password you use
-here, and with an allowed IP, and changing the `127.0.0.1:8600` too
+here, with an allowed IP, and changing the `wss://127.0.0.1:8600/` too
 if needed.